This post may contain affiliate links. Please read my affiliate policy for more information.

 - Ability to help others

-These are 10 unusual but significant self-care ideas for widows that you may not have thought of but scream, “I value and love myself!”
+These are 10 unusual, but significant, self-care ideas for widows that you may not have even thought of but scream, “I value and love the shit out of myself!”

 Don’t let yourself walk into a messy room at the end of an already messy day.
 Can you do this one thing each morning?
 Just make your bed?